mwiens91/2018-bc-cancer-work-term-report-presentation/README.md

 npm install
 ```

-then run the presentation locally with
+Then run the presentation locally with

 ```
 npm start